 What is the difference between my recipe and Bolognese ragù?

-Ragù sauce with aromatics by Stefania’s granny
+Ragù sauce with aromatics by Stefania’s grannyPrint

-- 1 stalk celery
+- 1 stalk of celery

 - 3 medium carrots

-- 1 big onion
+- 1 large onion

-- 1 twig fresh basil
+- 1 sprig of fresh basil

-- 1 twig rosemary
+- 1 sprig of rosemary

-- 3 tbsp extra virgin olive oil
+- 3 tbsp of extra virgin olive oil

 - Heat the oil in a pan and add the vegetables.
 Fry over medium heat until softened and golden brown.
-Be careful, not to burn them, otherwise the ragù will taste bitter and unpleasant.
+Be careful not to burn them; otherwise, the ragù will taste bitter and unpleasant;

-- Serve it with tagliatelle or the pasta you like best.
+- Serve it with tagliatelle or the pasta you like best;

 What pasta is best for ragù sauce?